How we use our social media accounts

 - the voting process for elections and referendums

 - how to have your say during boundary reviews, and

 We follow or like other accounts and may share third-party content.
 This doesn’t mean we endorse or guarantee the accuracy of any of their information.

 Posts made by others to our social media channels are the responsibility of that person or organisation.
 They are not a reflection of the Electoral Commission’s opinions or policies.

 People who work for the Electoral Commission may engage in discussions on social media using their personal profiles.
 Any opinions or views expressed in these posts belong to the individual staff member.
-Any of our staff acting in an official capacity will identify themselves along with their position within the organisation and say that they’re representing the Electoral Commission.

 Engaging with us on social media